Universal-Connect-Project/ucw-app/PREFERENCES.md

 ]
 ```

-_Note: For all the providers that you list in `supportedProviders`, you need to provide your own API credentials for the provider in the `./apps/server/.env` file_

-`defaultProviderVolume` (`{ [key: string]: number }`) - This is an object of providers, with a number representing a percent of volume.
+`defaultProviderVolume` (`{ [key: string]: number }`) - An object of providers, with a number representing a percent of volume.
 The combined volume across all providers must equal 100.

 ```
 "defaultProviderVolume": {